 Creating the life you want is not easy, but it is possible.

-Just five years ago I was miserable, and now I love what I do.
+Just a few years ago I was miserable, and now I love what I do.